wren-lang/wren/doc/site/embedding/calling-wren-from-c.markdown

 This is just a regular WrenHandle, which means you can hold onto it as long as you like.
 Typically, you'd call this once outside of your application's performance critical loops and reuse it as long as you need.
-It is us up to you to release it when you no longer need it by calling `wrenReleaseHandle()`.
+It is up to you to release it when you no longer need it by calling `wrenReleaseHandle()`.

 ## Setting Up a Receiver